 Mobile Food Unit and Temporary Restaurant Rule Changes

-) are not the only changes to the mobile food unit standards.
-The complete draft rules will be available soon.
+, but are not the only changes to the mobile food unit standards.

 Web Portal for Inspection Reports